Aramark Publishes Annual ESG P - GuruFocus.com

 - Supporting nearly one million students, families, and individuals in the communities Aramark serves.

-- Committing to achieve 44%25+plant-based+menu+offerings in U.S. college and university residential dining by 2025.
+- Committing to achieve 44% plant-based menu offerings in U.S. college and university residential dining by 2025.

 - Distributing slip-resistant shoes to 120,000 U.S. employees through a national program committed to ensuring the safety of workers called "Shoes for Crews."